 Another important consideration when setting a maximum capacity value is cost.
-For more information, refer to the Optimizing costs with fleet type choice (p.
-50) section of this document.
+See the Optimizing costs with fleet type choice section of this document.

 Choosing Desktop View or Application View

 The determination for choosing an application view or desktop view has no impact on performance or cost.
 Only one view is accessible at any given time per AppStream 2.0 fleet.
 You can change the Stream view option.
 Plan this change during off-peak business hours, as changing the stream view requires a restart of the fleet.